jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/NAP.md

 \text{NAP} = \frac{1}{m n} \sum_{i=1}^m \sum_{j=1}^n q_{ij}.
 $$

-The standard error for NAP is calculated based on a non-parametric method proposed by Hanley and McNeil (1982), which assumes that the observations are mutually independent and are identically distributed within each phase.
+__Standard error.__ The standard error for NAP is calculated based on a non-parametric method proposed by Hanley and McNeil (1982), which assumes that the observations are mutually independent and are identically distributed within each phase.
 Let

 $$
 Q_1 = \frac{1}{m n^2} \sum_{i=1}^m \left(\sum_{j=1}^n q_{ij}\right)^2